wangonya/wangonya.com/content/posts/pytest-parametrize.md

     assert response.status == 401
 ```

-Now we have two tests instead on eight.
+Now we have two tests instead of eight.
 But when you run the tests, 8 tests will run,
 not 2.
 Pytest takes each value in `report_sheet_endpoints` and feeds it into the test.
 This reduces duplication while maintaining readability.